 The Forest Inventory and Analysis (FIA) BIGMAP Tree Species Aboveground Forest Biomass geospatial dataset represents estimates in tons per acre for total aboveground biomass as well as that of 327 individual tree species at a 30 meter pixel spatial resolution within the extent of the coterminous United States.

-This geospatial dataset, created by the USFS Rocky Mountain Research Station (RMRS) and the USFS Geospatial Technology and Applications Center (GTAC), consists of annual maps depicting change (vegetation gain and vegetation loss), land cover and land use from 1985 to present.
+This geospatial dataset, created by the USFS Rocky Mountain Research Station (RMRS) and the Field Services and Innovation Center-Geospatial Office (FSIC-GO), consists of annual maps depicting change (vegetation gain and vegetation loss), land cover and land use from 1985 to present.

-This geospatial dataset was created by the USFS Forest Inventory and Analysis (FIA) program and the Geospatial Technology and Applications Center ( GTAC) to show the extent, distribution, and forest type composition of the nation's forests.
+This geospatial dataset was created by the USFS Forest Inventory and Analysis (FIA) program and the Field Services and Innovation Center-Geospatial Office (FSIC-GO) to show the extent, distribution, and forest type composition of the nation's forests.

-This geospatial dataset consists of annual national mosaics of post-fire vegetation measures produced under the RAVG program by the USDA Forest Service Geospatial Technology and Applications Center (GTAC).
+This geospatial dataset consists of annual national mosaics of post-fire vegetation measures produced under the RAVG program by the Field Services and Innovation Center-Geospatial Office (FSIC-GO).
 The dataset includes percent change in basal area, percent change in canopy cover, and composite burn index.

 This geospatial dataset provides imagery and image-based derivative products to assist forests in analysis of damage caused by non-fire hazards.
 These data are created by request of forests or regions after hurricanes, tornados, landslides, derecho and other natural events.